 You can find out what the current build group for Fedora is by running

-against the Fedora Koji instance for your $ARCH.
+against the Fedora Koji instance.
 This is probably a good

 starting point for your minimal buildroot.

 $ koji add-group-pkg dist-foo-build build pkg1 $ koji add-group-pkg dist-foo-build build pkg2